vikramlearning/blazorbootstrap/docs/docs/components/preload.md

 # Preload

-Documentation and examples for BlazorBootstrap Preload.
+Indicate the loading state of a page with BlazorBootstrap Preload component.

-Things to know when using the preload component:
+**Things to know when using the `Preload` component:**

-- Add `Preload` component
+- Add the `Preload` component to your current page or your layout page.
 - Inject `PreloadService`
 - Call `preloadService.Show()` before you make any call to the API.
 - Call `preloadService.Hide()` after you get the response from the API.